+Check sum is not valid, there is an error.
+Validation needs to now be

+0001001011111111

 (10 points) My friend uses Gmail to read and send email through a web browser.
 She sends mail to my Xavier account, where I have my Outlook set up to use IMAP to get my mail from Xavier's mail server.